Spring Open Day 2019

 On our DCU Glasnevin Campus you can find out more on our Business, Engineering, Computing, Humanities and Social Sciences* and Science and Health courses.
 While on our DCU St Patrick's Campus you will find out more about our Humanities* and Education courses.

 * Subjects on the BA (Joint Honours) course are taught on multiple campuses - be sure to ask where you will be based if you choose this course.

-* There will also be a representative from The Teaching Council on the St Patrick's Campus to answer queries on progression routes into teaching from the Bachelor of Arts: Joint Honours degree.
+* There will also be a representative from The Teaching Council on the St Patrick's Campus to answer queries on progression routes into teaching from other level 8 degrees.

 Information on sport scholarships, student life and student supports will also be available on the day.

 There are a number of course information talks that will take place on both campuses.
 DCU offers over 65 undergraduate degree courses in Business, Engineering, Arts, Humanities, Education, Science, Health and Computing.
 The presentations will cover course content, choices within degrees, the differences between similar degree courses, work placements and career prospects.
 Each presentation will be roughly 30 minutes in duration and will provide an opportuntiy to ask questions.